informatics-isi-edu/chaise/docs/dev-docs/error-handling.md

 The general guidelines for handling errors in promises are:
 - do not let your handlers "silence" any unhandled errors, _always_ throw an unhandled error so that later catch blocks may handle it;
-- when you do not have any (or any _more_) catch blocks, dispatch the unhandled error so that the general exception handler service can handle it.
+- when you do not have any (or any _more_) catch blocks, dispatchError the unhandled error so that the general exception handler service can handle it.
 - reject is a callback function that gets carried out after the promise is rejected, whereas throw cannot be used asynchronously.
 If you chose to use reject, your code will continue to run normally in an asynchronous fashion whereas throw will prioritize completing the resolver function (this function will run immediately).

 #### Promise with success, reject, and catch handlers